The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study

-The \spikey{} chip consists of physical models of LIF neurons and conductance-based synapses with exponentially decaying dynamics (\prettyref{fig:hardware}; for details, see \prettyref{tab:nordlie}).
-The emergent dynamics of these physical models represents a solution for the model equations of neurons and synapses in continuous time, and in parallel for all units.
-In contrast, in numerical simulations model equations are solved by stepwise integration, where parallelization is limited by the available number of virtual processes.
-To emphasize the difference between simulations using software and simulations using physical models the term \emph{emulation} is used for the latter \citep{Pfeil13_11}.
+The \spikey{} chip (\prettyref{fig:hardware}) consists of physical models of LIF neurons and conductance-based synapses with exponentially decaying dynamics (for details, see \prettyref{tab:nordlie}).
+The emergent dynamics of these physical models represents a solution for the model equations of neurons and synapses in continuous time, in parallel for all units.
+In contrast, in classical simulations on von-Neumann architectures, model equations are solved by step-wise numerical integration, where parallelization is limited by the available number of processor cores.
+To emphasize the difference between simulations using software and simulations using physical models, the term \emph{emulation} is used for the latter \citep{Pfeil13_11}.

 The response properties of physical neurons and synapses vary across the chip due to unavoidable variations in the production process that manifest in a spatially disordered pattern (\emph{fixed-pattern noise}).
 In contrast to the approximately static fixed-pattern noise, \emph{temporal noise}, including electronic noise and transient experiment conditions (e.g., chip temperature), impairs the reproducibility of emulations.
-Two network emulations with identical configuration and stimulation do generally not result in identical network activity.
+In general, two network emulations with identical configuration and stimulation do not result in identical network activity.
 Both fixed-pattern and temporal noise need to be taken into account when developing models for analog neuromorphic hardware.